Martin-Lozdan-Parra/PetstoreAPIautomation/README.md

 ## How to run Tests

+There are 3 [xml](UserTestSuite.xml), each one is a test suite.
 In order to execute all the 3 suites use
 ```bash
 mvn test
 ```
 this will execute all the tests

-If you want to run all the tests of a category, you may use
+If you want to run all the tests of a store category (Pets, Users or Store), you may use
 ```bash
 mvn test -DsuiteXmlFile=<Name of the xml file here>
 ```